-Students must follow the guidelines demanded by their teacher which is the MLA (Modern Language Association) format.
+Students must follow the guidelines demanded by their teacher, which is the MLA (Modern Language Association) format.
 The maximum penalty is set at 10% will be imposed when not respecting these norms.

-The teacher at his discretion can delay the acceptance of an assignment until it meets the presentation requirements.
-In this case, the penalty for late work is 10% per day late per the PIEA.
+The teacher, at his discretion, can delay the acceptance of an assignment until it meets the presentation requirements.
+In this case, the penalty for late work is 10% per working day late in accordance with the PIEA.